 6. Lithuania and living in Vilnius

-Lithuania is a member of the Schengen Area and it borders Latvia, Belarus, Poland and the Kaliningrad region of Russia.
+A member of the Schengen Area, Lithuania borders Latvia, Belarus, Poland and the Kaliningrad region of Russia.
 Its western coastline - noted for its fine beaches, dunes and majestic pines - straddles the Baltic Sea.
-Lithuanian summers are sunny and warm with an average temperature of 17 C. Winter is white and generally cold with average temperatures that hover around minus 4 C.
+Lithuanian summers are sunny and warm with an average temperature of +17 C. Winter is white and generally cold with average temperatures that hover around – 4 C.